sergeny/plotdata/README.md

 7. Use the script backend.sh to create tables in the SQL database:
 ./backend.sh --create-tables
+Also check out
+./backend.sh -h or ./backend.sh --help

 8. Run the server:
 ./backend.sh --run